Rosemary: Etymology

-History

-The first mention of rosemary is found on cuneiform stone tablets as early as 5000 BCE.
-After that not much is known, except that Egyptians used it in their burial rituals.
-There is no further mention of rosemary until the ancient Greeks and Romans.
-Pliny the Elder (23–79 CE) wrote about it in The Natural History, as did Pedanius Dioscorides (c.
-40 CE to c.
-90 CE), a Greek botanist (amongst other things).
-He talked about rosemary in his most famous writing, De Materia Medica, one of the most influential herbal books in history.
+Distribution and habitat

-The herb then made its way east to China and was naturalized there as early as 220 CE, during the late Han Dynasty.
+It is native to the Mediterranean region, as well as Portugal and northwestern Spain.
+The herb was naturalized in China as early as 220 CE, during the late Han dynasty.

-Rosemary came to England at an unknown date; the Romans probably brought it when they invaded in the first century, but there are no viable records about rosemary arriving in Britain until the 8th century CE.
-This was credited to Charlemagne, who promoted herbs in general, and ordered rosemary to be grown in monastic gardens and farms.
+Rosemary came to England at an unknown date, though it is likely that the Romans brought it when they invaded Britain in 43 CE.
+Even so, there are no viable records containing rosemary in Britain until the 8th century CE.
+This mention was in a document which was later credited to Charlemagne, who promoted the general usage of herbs and ordered rosemary specifically to be grown in monastic gardens and farms.

-There are also no records of rosemary being properly naturalized in Britain until 1338, when cuttings were sent to Queen Philippa by her mother, Countess Joan of Hainault.
-It included a letter that described the virtues of rosemary and other herbs that accompanied the gift.
-The original manuscript can be found in the British Museum.
-The gift was then planted in the garden of the old palace of Westminster.
-After this, rosemary is found in most English herbal texts, and is widely used for medicinal and culinary purposes.
-Hungary water, which dates to the 14th century, was one of the first alcohol-based perfumes in Europe, and was primarily made from distilled rosemary.
-Rosemary,along with holly and ivy, was commonly used for Christmas decorations in the 17th century.
+There are no records of rosemary being properly naturalized in Britain until 1338, when cuttings were sent to Queen Philippa by her mother, Countess Joan of Hainault.
+It was then planted in the garden of the old palace of Westminster.
+Since then, rosemary can be found in most English herbal texts.

-Rosemary finally arrived in the Americas with early European settlers in the beginning of the 17th century.
-It soon was spread to South America and global distribution.
+Rosemary finally arrived in the Americas with early European settlers in the beginning of the 17th century, and was soon spread to South America and distributed globally.

-Usage

-Upon cultivation, the leaves, twigs, and flowering apices are extracted for use.
-Rosemary is used as a decorative plant in gardens.
-The leaves are used to flavor various foods, such as stuffing and roast meats.
+It is reasonably hardy in cool climates.
+Special cultivars like 'Arp' can withstand winter temperatures down to about −20 °C. It can withstand droughts, surviving a severe lack of water for lengthy periods.
+It is considered a potentially invasive species and its seeds are often difficult to start, with a low germination rate.